Two People Looking at Real Estate Model and Calculator

 Private credit is known for its high yields (13%+) and short-term durations (usually around 9-10 months).
 These are the average figures from Percent, a platform that specializes in private credit.

-While you can invest in private credit on Yieldstreet, there usually seems to be more deals available on Percent.
+While you can invest in private credit on Yieldstreet (next), there usually seems to be more deals available on Percent.
 Plus, Percent's minimum investment is just $500.

 Final thoughts

-However, they do come with their own set of challenges and risks.
+However, they come with their own set of challenges and risks.

-If you're considering investing in private equity, private credit, real estate, or any other private market asset class, be sure to perform as much due diligence as possible.
+If you're considering investing in private equity, private credit, real estate, or infrastructure, be sure to perform as much due diligence as possible.

 Additionally, only allocate as much capital as you're willing to lose.
 And remember, your money is likely to be tied up for the duration of the investment.